gmistyle/phantom_mask/response.md

 # Response
-> Since the actual time to develop this project is only about 1 days, I will focus on showing my usual project structure and coding style.
-At last, I failed to finish them all (data import, encapsulation, some typo fixed) Sorry!
+> These Project focused on showing my usual project structure and coding style.
+> I usually build project in three part : blueprint, database, service.
+>> Blueprint : Contains many Flask router object. one or multiple service(s) will be utilized in one router. the API response (JSON) is composed by the service(s) return.
+>> Database : Contains Table Schema object, sqlalchemy engine, DAO(not using orm).
+I choose to build my own Data Access Object because it is more easy and flexible for myself to achieve my goal to finish a Query.
+>> Service : All feature logic and functionalities.

 ## A. Required Information
 ### A.1.
 Requirement Completion Rate
 - [x] List all pharmacies open at a specific time and on a day of the week if requested.
-  - Implemented at API: `GET {base_url}/api/v1/pharmacies/business_hour`.
+  - Implemented at API: `GET {base_url}/api/v1/pharmacies/opening_hour`.
 - [x] List all masks sold by a given pharmacy, sorted by mask name or price.
   - Implemented at API: `GET {base_url}/api/v1/pharmacies/{pharmacy_id}/masks`.
 - [x] List all pharmacies with more or less than x mask products within a price range.